pzq123456/LSGI533/reports/report2/PanZhiQing24037665g.md

 In the field of autonomous driving, location information can be obtained by fusing data from multiple sensors.
 For example, vehicle-mounted GNSS receivers, IMUs, LiDARs, cameras, etc. These sensor data can provide different information, such as the vehicle's position, attitude, speed, three-dimensional point cloud data of the surrounding environment, high-definition photos, etc.

 Weisong Wen et al. proposed a dataset UrbanLoco based on a full sensor suite, which includes LiDAR, 360-degree view cameras, inertial measurement units (IMUs), and global navigation satellite systems (GNSS).
-Considering that densely built-up urban areas will significantly block GNSS signals and have associated multipath effects and NLOS problems, they evaluate the reliability of GNSS positioning by estimating the urbanization rate of a point.
+Considering that densely built-up urban areas will significantly block GNSS signals and have associated multipath effects and NLOS problems, they evaluate the reliability of GNSS positioning by estimating the urbanization rate of a point (skyview blockage).
 The urbanization rate refers to the proportion of the sky blocked by buildings around a point. [$^{10}$](#References)

 They use the Skymask method to generate a polar coordinate map showing the outline of buildings by combining images taken by a fisheye camera installed on the roof of the vehicle with image segmentation algorithms.
 The gray area in Skymask represents the sky blocked by buildings, and the white area represents the clear sky.
 The generation of Skymask can be based on a 3D building model or using a fisheye camera and image segmentation algorithm on the top of the vehicle.
 To quantitatively analyze Skymask, two parameters are further defined: the mean elevation angle of the mask (µMEA) and the standard deviation of the elevation angle of the mask (σ²MEA).
 They are defined as follows: